Strategy Setup

 ## Getting Started

-The automation platform can be found under the "Trade" dropdown on Option Omega.&#x20;
+The automation platform can be found under the **Trade** dropdown in Option Omega.

 You can choose: